 Why You Should Attend

 Whether representing children, parents or a child welfare or foster care agency, in private practice, government, public interest practice or as a policy advocate, the environment in which advocates operate is increasingly complex.
-This year, PLI’s 23rd Annual Children’s Law Institute will focus on a variety of legal and social issues affecting child welfare and juvenile justice practice.
+This has never been more true as new initiatives in Family Court emerge.
+Join us for PLI’s 26th Annual Children’s Law Institute to learn about a variety of legal and social issues affecting child welfare and juvenile justice practice.

 What You Will Learn